arowoloisaac/arowoloisaac/README.md

 I am currently **open to job opportunities, internships, and collaborations**, either remotely or onsite.
 I am eager to work on projects, collaborate with teams, and contribute to building software solutions.

-You can reach out to me via Email - Email: **arowoloisaacabiodun01@gmail.com**
+You can reach out to me via:
+- Email: **arowoloisaacabiodun01@gmail.com**
-Telegram: arowoloisaac
+- Telegram: arowoloisaac

-> _Always learning.
+> _learning don't stop.
 Always building._